fission-codes/spec/dialog/dialog/query-engine.md

 In this example, the CID of each tuple in the `category` relation acts as its primary key, and is suitable for use as a foreign key when joining against this relation for aggregation purposes.

-The choice of CIDs here rather than more common choices, like autoincrementing IDs or UUIDs, reflects Dialog's goals in targeting distributed and decentralized environments, where coordination around the allocation of IDs can't be guaranteed, and where resilience against malicious and byzantine actors is required.
+The choice of CIDs here rather than more common choices, like auto incrementing IDs or UUIDs, reflects Dialog's goals in targeting distributed and decentralized environments, where coordination around the allocation of IDs can't be guaranteed, and where resilience against malicious and byzantine actors is required.

-Since content addressing schemes are backed by cryptograpically secure hash functions, their use here prevents forgery of IDs by attackers, and guarantees that CID-based dependencies between tuples will be acyclic.
+Since content addressing schemes are backed by cryptographically secure hash functions, their use here prevents forgery of IDs by attackers, and guarantees that CID-based dependencies between tuples will be acyclic.

 These properties are further leveraged in the design and use of byzantine-fault tolerant CRDTs, as described in [CRDTs](./CRDTs.md).